clifbromley/zoom-slack-status/README.md

 ### Build "Mac App"

 1. Build the app with `./build-app.sh`
-2. Copy the `zoom-slack-status.app` within `dist` folder to your `Applications` directory
+2. Launch the app from `/Applications` in your Finder
-3. Run the app